ersanchez/instructional-design/baofeng_uv-5r/ksa.md

 The following items detail what a person must be able to know and do to use this device.

+NOTE: This listing was created before writing the objectives (see: objectives.md).
+During writing of the learning objectives, additional KSAs were identified that are not included here.

 ## Knowledge

 * what classifications of radio frequency spectrum can this radio use?